 Salesforce releases up to 10 innovations for SFRA every year, and many of them are competitive features that can help in marketing the products/services better.
 These get available automatically to use with new updates.

 Unfortunately, Salesforce will not be releasing any update for SiteGenesis, which means developers will have to develop any innovation by changing the codebase manually.
-As a result, there is always a chance of losing out an opportunity.
+As a result, there is always a chance of losing out on an opportunity.

 Total Cost of Ownership